JulioV/website_hugo/content/news/best_paper.markdown

 subtitle: "Computer Science Research Symposium"
 location: "Manchester, UK"
 date: "2018-04-10"
-description: "Our paper <a href='https://juliovega.info/publications#chi2018'>'Back to Analogue: Self-reporting for Parkinson's Disease'</a> won the runner-up for the Best Paper 2018 prize of the Computer Science School of the University of Manchester."
 thumbnail: "uni_manchester.jpg"
 anchor: "best_paper"
 featured: 'false'
 ---
+Our paper [Back to Analogue: Self-reporting for Parkinson's Disease](/publications#chi2018) won the runner-up for the Carole Goble Medal for Outstanding Doctoral Paper in Computer Science of the University of Manchester.